InfoGenies/BookingDoctor/README.md

 # BookingDoctor
+Booking Doctor is an application, designed to simplify the appointment booking process for patients.
+Our app provides a user-friendly interface that enables patients to conveniently schedule appointments with healthcare professionals.

 ## Architecture

 MVVM stands for Model-View-ViewModel, which is a design pattern used in software development, particularly in the context of user interfaces (UI).
 MVVM separates the concerns of presentation logic from the UI, resulting in a more modular and maintainable codebase.